 Can the beach help with depression?

-Why life is better at the beach?
+Why is life better at the beach?

 What is beach therapy?